markd2/Borkle/README.md

 Kinda want Scapple cross-bred with Scrivener.

-So, this is my (probably incomplete) attempt of making such a tool before I ~get distracted~ get a more pressing assignment.
+So, this is my (mostly incomplete) attempt of making such a tool before I ~get distracted~ get a more pressing assignment.

 ### Future features